breatheco-de/content/src/content/lesson/what-is-react-flux.md

 // In this case, we decided that this function (a.k.a action) will receive the ID of the task to be deleted. class MyActions extends Flux.Actions{
     deleteTask(taskToDelete){
-         //get the current list of actions from the store let currentActions = MyStore.getActions();
+         // Get the current list of actions from the store let currentActions = MyStore.getActions();
         let updatedActions = currentActions.filter((task) => {
              return (task.id != taskToDelete.id);